UWNETLAB/metaknowledge/notebooks/Lesson-0/Intro-to-python.md

 #A short Introduction to python

 ##Notebooks
 I front of you right now is a python notebook, it contains two different types of text.
 The first is plain text, which is what you are reading, it does not do anything besides be displayed.
 The second is code, the next cell is one containing python code, the code is run on the computer and can have many different effects such as doing math, creating images or displaying text.
 The code is run by something called an interpreter.
-The interpreter, translates code, that humnas can read into machine langauge that the computer can understand.
+The interpreter, translates code, that humans can read into machine language that the computer can understand.

 [1]#This cell contains python code, it is printing the result of adding two numbers [1]print(2 + 3)